|Nutrition Facts (per serving)|

 In a mixing bowl with an electric mixer, beat the eggs.
 Add the sugar and beat well.

-With the mixer on low speed, add mashed figs and vegetable oil.
+With the mixer on low speed, add the mashed figs and vegetable oil.

 Sift together flour, baking soda, salt, and cinnamon.